APIs MOBILIZE

 The first 20 admitted students will receive a $150 scholarship.
 All other participants will have the opportunity to apply for additional scholarships throughout the program.

-Application Deadline: April 27th, 2025
+Extended Application Deadline: May 11th, 2025

 Please view our FAQ page for support on your application.